aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/replace-fields/_index.md

 {{% /alert %}}

-## Convert Fields to Text in Specific Document Parts

-Since the **ConvertFieldsToStaticText** method accepts two parameters – the [CompositeNode](https://reference.aspose.com/words/net/aspose.words/compositenode) ptoperties and the [FieldType](https://reference.aspose.com/words/net/aspose.words.fields/fieldtype/) enumeration, it is possible to pass any composite node to this method.
-This allows fields to be converted to static text only in specific parts of the document.

-For example, you can pass a [Document](https://reference.aspose.com/words/net/aspose.words/document/) object and convert fields of the specified type from the entire document to static text, or you can pass a [Body](https://reference.aspose.com/words/net/aspose.words/body) object of a section and only convert the fields found in that body.

-When passing a block-level node such as a [Paragraph](https://reference.aspose.com/words/net/aspose.words/paragraph), be aware that in some cases, fields can span across multiple paragraphs.
-If this happens it is recommended to pass the parent of the composite instead to avoid this.

-The following code  example shows how to convert all fields of the specified type in a body of a document to static text:
+The following code  example shows how to convert all PAGE fields in a Body of a document to static text:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ConvertFieldsInBody-ConvertFieldsInBody.cs" >}}

-The following code  example shows how to convert all fields of the specified type in a paragraph to static text:
+The following code  example shows how to convert all IF fields in the last paragraph to static text:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ConvertFieldsInParagraph-ConvertFieldsInParagraph.cs" >}}